kupzov2000/rsschool-cv/cv.md

     + https://learn.javascript.ru/

 # English
-A1, I watch TV series in English with subtitles, read technical documentation in English using Google Translate, and also practice English in Duolingo to better understand English.
+A1, I watch TV series in English with subtitles, read technical documentation in English using Google Translate, and also practice English in the Duolingo mobile app to better understand English.